Airplane II: The Sequel: Production

-Most of the first film’s cast agreed to return for the film while Jerry Zucker, Jim Abrahams, and David Zucker were involved in the early stages of development.
-However, Abrahams and the Zuckers decided to make the television series Police Squad! instead, and publicly distanced themselves from the sequel during its marketing.
+Most of the first film's cast agreed to return for the film while Jerry Zucker, Jim Abrahams, and David Zucker were involved in the early stages of development, and considered a sequel but eventually passed on it.
+However, Abrahams and the Zuckers decided to make the television series Police Squad! instead, starring Leslie Nielsen from the original movie, and publicly distanced themselves from the sequel during its marketing.

 Filming began June 2, 1982, in Los Angeles and lasted eight weeks, with double the budget of the first film.